-⚠️ This feature is currently in BETA - implementation details may change in response to community feedback.
+⚠️ This feature is currently in BETA - implementation details such as metric names and counters may change in response to community feedback.

 The validator monitoring feature allows for tracking the life-cycle and performance of one or more validators in detail.

-Monitoring can be carried out for any validator, with slightly more detail for validators that are running through the same beacon node.
+Monitoring can be carried out for any validator, with slightly more detail for validators that are running in the same beacon node.

 Every time the validator performs a duty, the duty is recorded and the monitor keeps track of the reward-related events for having performed it.
 For example: